quilaquedi/word-trail/scripts/README.md

 (If progress shows 1_000_00 it/s, the job will take ~90s in total.)

-To recreate the prod database, run:
+To recreate the prod database (requires setting up Vercel-Neon integration as specified in main project README), run:

 ```[bash]
     bash recreate-db.sh --prod